 The Silvertip features 12 ground level stake points, and two additional mid-level guy points in the center of the head and foot panels.
 Dual doors, with #8 YKK zippers, allow for venting, separate entrances when used with two people, and can be guyed out tarp-style during fair weather.

-Handmade in Grand Junction, Colorado, USA.
+Handmade in Grand Junction, CO.

 Absolutely love the Silvertip!
 Don't see myself in another setup anytime soon!
 Incredibly light, easy to set up, and amazing protection from the elements!
 Cant wait to use a wood burning stove with the stove jack that was installed!
 I have no problem recommending the product to friends!
 Seek Outside has definitely gained a loyal customer.
 On top of it all, they are an amazing company and very personable it seems!TJ